‘Twas the night before Christmas when all through the house,

 Merry Christmas all bloggers, all readers and to all a good night!

 I’ll be back in a few days.
-Until then – I wish you a safe, happy and healthy holiday!
+Until then – Happy Holidays!